SergeyTeplyakov/DissectingTheCode/posts/2017-Fields layout.md

 |================================|
 ```

-**Please, keep in mind** that the sequential layout is only possible if a struct doesn't have "pointers" in it.
-If a struct has at least one field of a reference type, the layout is automatically changed to `LayoutKind.Auto`.
+**Please, keep in mind** that the sequential layout for both value types and reference types is only possible if a type doesn't have "pointers" in it.
+If a struct or a class has at least one field of a reference type, the layout is automatically changed to `LayoutKind.Auto`.

 ## Inspecting a reference type layout at runtime

 There are two main differences between the layout of a reference type and a value type.
 First, each "object" instance has a header and a method table pointer.
 And second, by default, the layout for "object" is automatic, not sequential.
-And similar to value types, the sequential layout is possible only when a class doesn't have any fields of reference types.
+And similar to value types, the sequential layout is possible only for classes doesn't have any fields of reference types.

-// TODO: link to a github as well.
-Method `TypeLayout.PrintLayout<T>(bool recursively = true)` takes an argument that allows printing nested types as well.
+Method [`TypeLayout.PrintLayout<T>(bool recursively = true)`](https://github.com/SergeyTeplyakov/ObjectLayoutInspector/blob/master/src/ObjectLayoutInspector/ObjectLayoutInspector/TypeLayout.cs#L20) takes an argument that allows to print the nested types as well.

 ```csharp
 public class ClassWithNestedCustomStruct